Future Students: Vocational Nursing

 We also offer an Outside Scholarship Program which works with students applying for outside scholarships.
 To get this information.
 You can "friend" us on Facebook, or you can watch for our group email announcements.

-Vocational nursing students are eligible to use payment plans and other programs to make payments.
+Vocational nursing students are also eligible to use payment plans programs.

 Students are also urged to contact their local Texas Workforce Commission as some students may be eligible for the WIA program, which offers additional assistance for educational and living expenses.

 Vocational nursing students starting their program in 2014-2015 school year can expect the following costs (books are estimated):

 |Books & supplies||$1800||$0||$0|

-Vocational nursing students are urged to have health insurance.
+Vocational nursing students are required to have health insurance coverage.
 We have provided information on local providers as a convenience only.

 Please contact the Financial Aid office with any questions.
 You can reach us at email@example.com, 1-800-343-4919 or 830-792-7217, or visit us in person in the Welcome Center.
 Our office is open Monday – Friday from 8am – 5pm.